ktor-doc-jp/ktor-doc-jp/pages/servers/deploy.md

 {: #docker}

-Docker is a container engine: it allows you to pack and run applications, in a sandboxed layered lightweight environment, with its own isolated filesystem, operating system and resources.
+Docker is a container engine: it allows you to pack and run applications, in a sandboxed layered lightweight environment, with its own isolated filesystem, operating system, and resources.

-You usually have to create a `Dockerfile` for monolithic services, and a `docker-compose.yml` when your container need to interact with other services, like for example a database or a redis.
+You usually have to create a `Dockerfile` for monolithic services, and a `docker-compose.yml` when your container needs to interact with other services, like for example a database or a redis.

 First you have to create a [fat-jar file](#fat-jar) with your application.
 And a `Dockerfile`, that would look like this:
 ```